satori-chatbots/user-simulator/README.md

   you have to act as a user ordering a pizza to a pizza shop

 # (list of str) features addeed to the prompt in order to narrow down the user's role
 context:
-  - Since you're the user, just tell what you want to order
+  - personality:  personalities/formal-user.yml
-  - you're vegetarian
+  - you're vegan
   - your name is John

 # (list of types) defines what should be said by the user simulator to test tome specific capabilities of the chatbot.